 A note on counts:

-Aida was invented in 1986 specifically for cross stitch and counted cross stitch.
-As a result its the most widely used fabric for cross stitch, and is very likely to be the type your using.
+Aida was invented in 1890 specifically for cross stitch and counted cross stitch.
+As a result, it’s the most widely used fabric for cross stitch, and is very likely to be the type your using.

-Its made up of regular holes on a semi rigid starch heavy cotton.
-It allows you to cross stitch in perfect squares by using the holes given.
+Its made up of regular holes on a semi-rigid starch heavy cotton.
+It allows you to cross stitch in perfect squares by using the holes given without the fabric warping and becoming uneven.

 Evenweave however is a combination of multiple fabric types.
 Officially aida is a type of linen, but with added starch and even spacing.
 Evenweave however is linen with even spacing, but no starch.
 The image here shows that whilst Evenweave is normally much higher count, it can vary from 18 to 32.

-The first of out specialist fabrics, waste canvas is made to either dissolve in contact with water, or to be able to pull it apart when wet.
-Its effectively a type of aida, but with larger holes and special starch that washes out.
-It usually only comes in 14 count.
+The first of our specialist fabrics, waste canvas is made to either dissolve in contact with water, or to be able to pull it apart when wet.

 Despite its very specific purpose, you can still cross stitch objects without waste canvas.